basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 a bucket type has been created and activated.
 </div>

+### Fault Tolerance and Cluster Size

+From the standpoint of strongly consistent operations, larger clusters tend to be more fault tolerant.
+Spreading ensembles across more nodes will decrease the number of ensembles active on each node and thus decrease the number of quorums affected by a

 ### Offline Node Recommendations

 In general, strongly consistent Riak is more sensitive to the number of